-Treatment Description Benefits Application / Consideration Cost Pedestrian Hybrid Beacon (HAWK) A pedestrian-actuated beacon that is part beacon flasher and part traffic control signal.
-Upon actuation, beacon displays a yellow warning indication followed by a red stop light.
-Driver seed a flashing red as the pedestrian crosses until the clearance interval has ended.
-High compliance rate (80- 90%) leads to great safety benefits.
-Consider in places where it is difficult for pedestrians to find breaks in vehicular traffic, but where normal signal warrants are not met.
-Not appropriate for single lane roadways due to cost. \$\$ \$\$ Pedestrian Countdown signs A signal head that displays the amount of time remaining for a pedestrian to cross the road during the pedestrian clearance interval.
-Reduces pedestrian/vehicle crashes by 25% and slows traffic speeds.
-This treatment is required by the MUTCD for all signalized intersections with pedestrian signal heads. \$\$ High Visibility Signs and Markings Brightly colored signs that are posted at pedestrian crossings to increase driver awareness of the crossing.
-Can increase driver awareness in an areas where drivers need to exercise higher levels of caution based on potential conflicts with pedestrians Beneficial in areas where a pedestrian crossing might be expected or where pedestrian conflicts have occurred at higher- than-average rates. \$ In-street Pedestrian Crossing Signs Regulatory signage posted on road edge lines and road centerlines that remind drivers of laws regarding right of way at unsignalized pedestrian crossings.
+Treatment Description Benefits Application / Consideration Cost High Visibility Signs and Markings Brightly colored signs that are posted at pedestrian crossings to increase driver awareness of the crossing.
+Can increase driver awareness in an areas where drivers need to exercise higher levels of caution based on potential conflicts with pedestrians.
+Beneficial in areas where a pedestrian crossing might not be expected or where pedestrian conflicts have occurred at higher-than-average rates. \$ Advanced Yield Lines A row of white yield lines that are placed before crosswalks at uncontrolled intersections or mid-block crossings.
+The markings can increase a pedestrian's visibility to motorists while reducing the number of motorists encroaching on a sidewalk by indicating where a driver should stop.
+Beneficial in areas where pedestrian visibility is low or drivers are aggressive. \$ In-street Pedestrian Crossing Signs Regulatory signage posted on road edge lines and road centerlines that remind drivers of laws regarding right of way at unsignalized pedestrian crossings.
 The signs are highly visible to motorists and have been show to have a positive impact on pedestrian safety due to high drive compliance.
 However, compliance decreases on multilane roadways.
-Potential applications include mid-block crosswalks, unsignalized intersections, and low- speed areas on two-lane roadways.
-These type of signs may need to be removed during winter months. \$
+Potential applications include mid-block crosswalks, unsignalized intersections, and low-speed areas on two-lane roadways.
+These type of signs may need to be removed during winter months to facilitate snow removal. \$ Reduced Curb Radii Tight Curb Radius Wide Curb Radius The radius of a curb is reduced to require motorists to make a tighter turn, thus slowing speeds.
+Reducing the radii narrows the distance pedestrians have to cross, reduces vehicle speeds around corners, and increases driver awareness of pedestrians.
+Consider on streets with high pedestrian activity or those with on-street parking.
+May need to consider the impact to transit, freight vehicles, and cyclists. \$\$\$